MiSTer-devel/C64_MiSTer/README.md

 Here is the solution:
 In OSD->System page choose **Expansion: Fast Disks**.
 Then load [DolphinDOS_2.0.rom](releases/DolphinDOS_2.0.rom).
 You will get about **20x times faster** loading from disks!

+### Turbo modes

+**C128 mode:** this is C128 compatible turbo mode available in C64 mode on Commodore 128 and can be controlled from software, so games written with this turbo mode support will take advantage of this.

+**Smart mode:** In this mode any access to disk will disable turbo mode for short time enough to finish disk operations, thus you will have turbo mode without loosing disk operations.